 Another advantage of this flood tolerance is the positive impact it has on biodiversity.

 In 2017, Cambodia's wetlands and mangrove communities are suffering at the hands of pollution and rapid development.
 Concrete channels, barriers and dams often do nothing but make this worse, especially for the aquatic fauna.
 Here in future Phnom Penh, however, the natural shape of the land and the use of an organic wetlands-based agriculture encourage the riverine fauna ecosystem to flourish so that sustainable harvesting of the fish is made possible as well.

-In the Cambodia of today, the public’s socio-economic and political expectations are rising.
+In the Cambodia of today, the public’s socio-economic expectations are rising.
 Along with other South East Asian citizens, the people of Phnom Penh aspire to better living conditions (especially with regard to housing).
 In many Asian nations, the condominium tower-block has become the preferred standard for living for many city-dwellers.
 In South East Asia, the word condominium usually refers to high-quality tower block rather than a specific ownership scheme.

 The convenience and comfort of condominiums is also reinforced by the provision of in-house shopping and some common space for residents to relax and congregate within.
 Such high-density residential tower blocks are also declared to be a lot more environmentally friendly than a typical detached or semi-detached house.

 After one or two ‘eco-condos’ are constructed with respect to the technical features outlined above, and after they are shown to survive and prosper through various flood episodes, they will serve as inspiration to further construct such housing projects in Phnom Penh; until, one day in the future, they become a ubiquitous form of residential living.